Aaja Chemnitz

 Maja Motzfeldt-Haahr

-Previously worked at Air Greenland and Kalaallit Forsikring.
+Previously, they have worked at Air Greenland and Kalaallit Forsikring.

 Merete Lindstrøm

-She has previously worked as a journalist for the Danish Broadcasting Corporation, KNR and most recently she was web editor at Sermitsiaq.AG.
+She has previously worked as a journalist for Danmarks Radio, KNR, and most recently as web editor at Sermitsiaq.AG.
+Merete also has a background in sales and marketing.